-In total 26 applications were received and assessed and 26 have been recommended for funding.
-The total amount requested from all 26 applications is £25,498, resulting in £14,502 remaining unallocated to the Warm Well Connected Grant budget.
+In total 26 applications were received and assessed and 26 had been recommended for funding.
+The total amount requested from all 26 applications is $\pounds 25,498$, resulting in $\pounds 14,502$ remaining unallocated to the Warm Well Connected Grant budget.